unrowdy/radio/README.md

 ## Refactor

+  * adding stations is a breaking change for presets...
   * debug should change main class
   * debug should toggle console logs
   * pass more data around vs including modules everywhere